-This Instant Pot Corned Beef and Cabbage recipe is served with carrots and potatoes for a perfect St. Patrick’s Day celebration.
-Cooking corned beef and cabbage in an electric pressure cooker means this traditional Irish dinner will be ready in less time than other cooking methods for a quick and easy one pot meal.
+This Instant Pot Corned Beef and Cabbage recipe is served with carrots and potatoes for a perfect St. Patrick’s Day dinner.
+Cooking corned beef and cabbage in a pressure cooker means this traditional Irish dinner will be ready in less time than other cooking methods for a quick and easy one pot meal.

 Advantages of Pressure Cooking Corned Beef and Cabbage

 But for me the biggest reason to use an electric pressure cooker for corned beef and cabbage is that it means you can have one pot cooking without overcooking the vegetables.
 Now I know that some people will put the corned beef, cabbage, potatoes and carrots all in a slow cooker and cook them together that way.

 But that results in mushy vegetables, and I hate mushy vegetables.
 Carrots and cabbage are two vegetables I think are much better served crisp and not over cooked.

 Try Air Fryer Corned Beef for a delicious, yet different take on this recipe!

 Using the Instant Pot allows me to cook the corned beef, and then finish the vegetables in the same pot, with the corned beef cooking liquid so they are infused with some of the corned beef flavor.